 The Worst Part?
 Eritrea is Incredibly Beautiful

 Eritrea's heinous political situation is made all the uglier by how beautiful the country is, from a physical standpoint.
-Whether you bask in the colonial splendor of the capital, Asmara, or explore ancient ruins on one of the virgin islands in the country's many Red Sea archipelagos, Eritrea is a country that would very much be worth visiting, were it not for all the other reasons I've cited here.
+Whether you bask in the colonial splendor of the capital, Asmara, or explore ancient ruins on one of the virgin islands in the country's many Red Sea archipelagos, Eritrea tourism would be very worthwhile, were it not for all the reasons you've just read.